Santo (song)

 "Santo" is a song recorded by American singer Christina Aguilera and Puerto Rican rapper and singer Ozuna for her ninth studio and second Spanish-language album, Aguilera (2022).
 It was written by Aguilera and Ozuna, alongside DallasK, Gale, and Josh Barrios, while the production was handled by DallasK, Rafa Arcaute, Federico Vindver, co-produced by Afo Verde, and its vocal production was handled by Jean Rodríguez.
 It was released by Sony Music Latin as the album's third single on January 20, 2022.
 It is the third consecutive and final single to be featured on the album's first part, La Fuerza.

 "Santo" is a reggaeton song with urbano and cumbia influences.
 Lyrically, the song is about two people who are willing to do anything for each other.
-It received positive reviews from music critics, who praised Aguilera's vocals, the song's rhythm and catchiness.
+It received positive reviews from music critics, who praised Aguilera's vocals and the song's rhythm and catchiness.
 "Santo" achieved commercial success mainly in Latin American territories, reaching top 10 in Guatemala, El Salvador, Panama, Puerto Rico, and Peru.
 It also received a platinum certification (Latin field) from the Recording Industry Association of America (RIAA), and was nominated for Best Urban Fusion/Performance at the 23rd Annual Latin Grammy Awards.